Connecting Your Resume to Recruiters

 Your Digital Footprint Should Create the Right Type of Attention

 If you are searching for a new job, it is important to be knowledgeable of different types of marketing channels where you can demonstrate your value and expertise to potential employers.
 Your digital footprint should be a carefully created set of assets that work for your benefit and provides a pathway to the right people.
-Good luck on your employment search, and I hope these tips help you land the job of your dreams.

 © 2012 Michelle Orelup